Esri/arcgis-maps-sdk-java-samples/local-server/local-server-feature-layer/README.md

 #Local Server Feature Layer
-Demonstrates how to start a Local Service and Local Feature Service, then create a Feature Layer from the Local Feature Service and add it to a map.
+Demonstrates how to start a Local Server and Local Feature Service, then create a Feature Layer from the Local Feature Service and add it to a map.

 ##How to use the sample
 A Local Server and Local Feature Service will automatically be started and once running a Feature Layer will be created and added to the map.